artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 configuration" is a good mantra _if_ you can expect that incoming engineers are familiar with the conventions.
 That's just not the case anymore.

-By 2016, we launched our [first app built with React][auctions], which both proved the technology was ready for production use _and_ convinced our engineers that React is simply a better paradigm for building the kinds of user interfaces that Artsy builds.
+By 2016, we had [experimented with React][helix] and followed up with [another app built with teh technology][auctions].
+React, and Redux, were very well-suited for our realtime auction bidding UI, and would later prove helpful in our [editorial CMS][positron].
+These experiences helped prove the technology was ready for production use _and_ convinced us that React was great at reducing the complexities of building user interfaces (the realtime nature of our auctions product was particularly well-suited for Redux's state management; it was our first from-scratch React app).

 ## React